ecwu/ecwu.github.io.source/content/post/finding-the-name-for-color/index.md

 ## Perceptually-uniform Color Space

 The distance function for RGB and HSV color space can partially solve our problems.
-But still leaves the foundation problem unsolved.
+But it still leaves the fundamental problem unsolved.
 The problem with RGB and HSV is that it does not model how humans perceive color.
 Specifically, color perception is non-linear and not exactly orthogonal.

 The scientist then tries to model the way humans see colors and create some relatively perceptually-uniform color space.
 Like CIELAB and CIELUV.

 {{< video video-url="https://upload.wikimedia.org/wikipedia/commons/a/a4/SRGB_gamut_within_CIELAB_color_space_mesh.webm" is-loop="True">}}

-The CIELAB color space is the one we want to introduce.
+The CIELAB color space is the one I want to introduce.
 It represents color using three values: **L**ightness, and **a** for Green and Red color channel and **b** for Blue and Yellow color channel.
 These two color channels are in such a way because it is set according to the opponent's color model of human vision.

 > How CIE modeled CIELAB color space is quite complicated; I suggest checking out [Wikipedia](https://en.wikipedia.org/wiki/CIELAB_color_space) or [related papers](https://www.researchgate.net/publication/229712679_The_Development_of_the_CIE_1976_Lab_Uniform_Colour-Space_and_Colour-Difference_Formula).